Investigative Post is unique in several important ways.

 The solution: Increase our brand awareness through improved marketing.
 The objective is to dramatically increase the size of our “owned audience.”
 That is, people who visit our website, subscribe to our weekly newsletter and “like” our Facebook page.
 Doing so establishes a direct relationship with our audience, an essential first step to convert our readers into donors.

-These are proven tactics, as we send out a weekly newsletter with an open rate consistently above 30 percent, considered high by industry standards, and Facebook accounts for up to 90 percent of our referrals from social media and half our total web traffic.
+These are proven tactics, as we send out a weekly newsletter with an open rate consistently above 30 percent, considered good by industry standards, and Facebook accounts for up to 90 percent of our referrals from social media and half our total web traffic.

 We have used these tactics with success in the past and they provide a good return on investment.